 Despite such an enviable grasp when it comes to all things technological in the classroom, Mark is very much a practitioner and never lets the shiny and the new get in the way of implementing the right strategy at the right time for the class in front of him, regardless whether technology is involved or not.
 It’s an approach to the effective use of learning technologies that will save a lot of schools a great deal of time and money.

 For an understanding of using learning technologies to bring the best out of children and students by knowing what to use and how – and what not to use and what to do instead – Mark Anderson is very much the speaker you need.

 Mark struck the right balances between doing and listening, theory and practice, able and less able (teachers!).
 He was able to engage the audience for the entire day and was still smiling at the end of the day!
 Book this man!

-It's fantastic to have Mark Anderson as a speaker, sharing insight into independent thinking.
+It's fantastic to have Mark Anderson as a speaker, sharing insights into independent thinking.